WHAT IS AAC?

 After realizing very early on that her only child was Autistic and nonspeaking, Stefanie started researching everything under the sun that could be done to make Lilly's life as amazing as possible.
 She purchased and programmed Lilly's AAC when there were no consultants or examples to guide her, and hasn't stopped preaching about the magic of AACs since!
 When not devoting her life to all things Lillybug, Stefanie is a Senior Manager at the software company where she has worked for over 20 years (and where she met Lilly's Daddy).

 Amy developed a passion for finding a way to provide AAC devices to children in need, after seeing how much AAC has helped her little cousin.
 Within a week of developing the idea for a non-profit, Amy had the paperwork filed and the ball rolling - she even started taking donations!
-When she isn't trying to raise money for Lilly's Voice, Amy is the Owner/Publisher of Hometown Values Savings Magazine in Boise, Idaho.
+When she isn't trying to raise money for Lilly's Voice, Amy works in the field of Advertising.

 MEET THE BOARD MEMBERS